finn-no/tech.finn.no/_posts/2016-06-17-splitting-up-a-storyboard.md

 3. Name your new storyboard.
 If you're not using relationship segues, the generated storyboard references should work well for you, and you can leave them!

-4. Create a Run script under Buile Phases that will trigger the Python script (follow the guide in the GitHub repository).
+4. Create a Run script under Buile Phases that will trigger the Python script (follow the guide in the [GitHub repository](https://github.com/mariusw/MWStoryboardScenes "MWStoryboardScenes") for this).

 As you can see in the demo project, the MWStoryboardScenes.py file should be placed in your project somewhere.
 In our projects, we have a Scripts folder for these things, and this is not added to the XCode project (but it is handled by Git as a part of the project, of course).